Qäwrighul culture: Characteristics

 The preservation of the bodies range from poor to incredible well preserved mummies.
 Which is a result of the arid sandy conditions of the area.

 From the limited remains of the Qäwrighul culture it appears that their economy included wheat, sheep, goat and horses.
 Deer and fish have also been discovered.

-The burials of the Qäwrighul culture are Europoid.
-These are the earliest evidence for the presence of Europoid populations in the Tarim Basin.
+According to Mallory & Adams (1997) the remains of the Qäwrighul culture are Europoid.
+It is argued that these are the earliest evidence for the presence of Europoid populations in the Tarim Basin.
 Its burials in shaft-graves, lined with stone or timber, and surrounded by enclosures, and the presence of offering-places associated with the heads and legs of horses, are strikingly similar to the graves of cultures located further west on the Eurasian Steppe.
 The physical type of the Qäwrighul people is similar to that of people of the earlier Afanasievo culture, and people of the contemporary Andronovo culture.
 On this basis, the Qäwrighul culture has been considered a possible candidate as an ancestor of the Tocharians.
+A revised craniometric analyses by Hemphill & Mallory (2004) on the early Tarim mummies (Qäwrighul) failed to demonstrate close phenetic affinities to "Europoid populations", but rather found that they formed their own cluster, distinct from the European-related Steppe pastoralists of the Andronovo and Afanasievo cultures, or the inhabitants of the Western Asian BMAC culture.

+Autosomal genetic evidence suggests that the earliest Tarim people arose from locals of primarily Ancient North Eurasian descent with significant Northeast Asian admixture.
+These mummies have previously been suggested to be of Tocharian origin, but recent evidence suggests that the mummies belonged to a distinct population unrelated to later Indo-European pastoralists, such as Afanasievo.

+Transmission of bronze technology

+Archaeological finds at the Gumugou cemetery have reinforced the theory of the transmission of bronze technology through contacts between the Afanasievo culture and Xinjiang, with further transmission to the Gansu region in northwestern China (Majiayao culture and Qijia culture).